leetosc/leeto-portfolio/src/pages/posts/veym-giving-tuesday.md

 - Create pages for each Giving Tuesday Campaign
   - Pull data and display on page
     - page content
     - donations list
       - filter out donations that are of type `card` and `received` = `false` (these are from failed/abandoned checkout sessions)
       - `chapters` and `leagues` lists to populate form inputs
-- Show the progress bar with multiple segments
+- Show progress bar with multiple segments
   - by default, ChakraUI `Progress` component does not support multiple segments
     - extend the component in ChakraUI theme to add the functionality [Source](https://codesandbox.io/p/sandbox/chakra-ui-theme-extension-w5u2n?file=%2Fsrc%2Fcomponents%2FChakraNestedProvider%2Findex.js)
   - calculate received and pledged amounts